kailash-manasarovar/statement/docs/timeline/2025/april.md

 - I have no idea what any of this means.
 - I still don't but I suspect it's mousse activity.
+- I mean, who could evict a solid renter and install another one in a week (which is what happened).
+- Did they buy the property and kick him out, just like that?
+- Only the mousses have that sort of tread.
+- I guess they were trying to keep me distracted - this was *very important* to them.
-- I guess they were confirming that the trumpet-teacher gang (I still thought there was only one at this time) contains known serial killers.
+- So I thought they were confirming that the trumpet-teacher gang (I still thought there was only one at this time) contains known serial killers.
 Tell us something we don't know!
 - I'd better re-read the chapter now.. it's the one about the water I think, let's see... no, no, it's not the water one, it's the mighty empire crashing to the ground one.
 - Who's the other geezer, I wonder?